Structure and Governance

 The University of Houston-Victoria (UHV), a dynamic destination institution serving Texas and the world, is dedicated to providing every student educational and leadership opportunities to become a successful professional and an engaged global citizen.
 Innovative educational activities challenge students to make meaningful connections between their learning and their lives in a complex world.
 UHV promotes economic development and advances quality of life through teaching, research, and service excellence.

-School of Education, Health Professions and Human Development Mission Statement
+College of Education and Health Professions Mission Statement

-The mission of the School of Education, Health Professions and Human Development (SoEHPHD) faculty and staff is to provide an excellent educational experience to learners enrolled in programs offered by the SoEHPHD at the University of Houston-Victoria.
+The mission of the College of Education and Health Professions (CEHP) faculty and staff is to provide an excellent educational experience to learners enrolled in programs offered by the CEHP at the University of Houston-Victoria.
 The faculty, through their teaching, research, and service, are committed to preparing highly qualified professionals for their chosen careers in the teaching, coaching, counseling, administration, and health and wellness fields.
-The School of Education, Health Professions, and Human Development strive to serve as a model organization, responsive to the challenges of a modern society.
-[Amended by SoEHPHD 1/13/17]
+The College of Education and Health Professions strive to serve as a model organization, responsive to the challenges of a modern society.
+[Amended by CEHP 2/8/22]